Skip to main content

 Choose Zotero if:

-• You want free and reliable
+• You want free and reliable storage.

-• Citation generation is critical
+• Citation export is critical.

-• You value community and support
+• You value community support.

-• You use various writing tools
+• You use several writing tools.

 Choose Atlas if:

-• You want AI to find connections
+• You want AI to find links.

-• You read papers to synthesize insights
+• You read papers to synthesize ideas.

-• You think in relationships, not folders
+• You think in links across papers.

 Choose Mendeley if:

-• You value social/network features
+• You value social features.

-• You want free with good PDF reading
+• You want a free PDF reader.

 Choose Paperpile if:

-• You live in Google Docs/Drive
+• You live in Google Docs and Drive.

-• You want modern, fast interface
+• You want a fast web interface.

-• Small subscription is acceptable
+• A small subscription is acceptable.

 Choose Notion if:

-• You organize by project, not library
+• You organize by project or writing goal.

-• You want notes + references together
+• You want notes and references together.

-• You need team collaboration
+• You need team collaboration.

-Setting Up Your Research Paper System
+Set Up Your Paper System

 Whatever tool you choose, follow these principles: